-Aim: The course will introduce the student to both the basic and more advanced methods to describe and predict prognosis for a group of patients.
+Aim: The course will introduce the student to both the basic and more advanced methods to examine the prognosis and prognostic factors for a group of patients.
 Subsequently, the student should be able to use the methods in relation to own data.

 Learning outcomes: After the course, the student will be able to:

 Content: The course covers purposes of and methods for studies of prognosis.
-The basic principles of survival analysis will be introduced, and we will cover differences and similarities between hypothesis-testing studies and prediction studies, Cox regression, competing risk studies, variable selection and validation of models.
-There will be both lectures and exercises based on Stata
+The basic principles of survival analysis will be introduced, and we will cover differences and similarities between hypothesis-testing studies and prediction studies, Cox regression, competing risk studies, data driven variable selection vs prespecifying models, and validation of models.
+There will be both lectures and exercises.

 Instructors: Peter Jepsen and Uffe Heide-Jørgensen, Dept. of Clinical Medicine, Aarhus University.

 Venue: The Victor Albeck building (1266), Vennelyst Blvd.
 4, 8000 Aarhus C.

 Participation in the course is without cost for:

 - PhD students, Health Research Year students and Health Research Honours Programme students from Aarhus University